-What we have done in these first three tips is cover the left side of the change formula.
+What we have done in these first three tips is cover the left side of the change formula which goes like this:

 For change to occur, the product of; dissatisfaction x vision for the future + the first step must be greater than our resistance (handcuffs) to the change.
-So far we have covered the left hand side of this equation so let’s move to the other side.
+So far we have covered the left hand side of this equation so let’s move to the handcuffs.

 4. Ask yourself better questions

 “What if?”
 A seemingly innocent and very useful question and it could be if we asked questions such as; “what if this becomes a resounding success?”
 But we usually ask “what if it doesn’t work?”